Finish the year strong: Access our free fundraising resources today!

 Through fundraising match programs, employees request funds for the donations they raise on behalf of a nonprofit organization.
 These initiatives often coincide with peer-to-peer fundraising campaigns, like run/walk/rides and other event-a-thon experiences.

-For example, if a volunteer fundraiser collects $1,000 from their peers for a 5K charity run, they can request a match for the sum from their employer—even if they didn’t contribute to the funds.
+For example, if a volunteer fundraiser collects $1,000 from their peers for a 5K charity run, they can request a match from their employer—even if they didn’t contribute to the funds.

 Custom Matching Gift Programs